-A microfiber blanket is a mixture of many different types of fibres making it smoother, softer and hygienically cleaner than any other fabric.
-The materials often include polyester, rayon and nylon.
+A microfiber blanket is a mixture of many different types of fibers making it smoother, softer, and hygienically cleaner than any other fabric.
+The materials often include polyester, rayon, and nylon.
 Generally, it is a polyester blanket that is very finely woven.
 Since it is a very finely woven blanket, any dust particles cannot penetrate or enter it which makes it hygienically clean and safe to use.

 This blanket is extremely soft and comfortable.
 It won’t irritate the skin and is ideal for people who suffer from allergies.

 - Is made of the softest material for a blanket

 - It is wrinkle-free which makes it easily manageable

 - It is durable and lasts longer than most blankets